danielehc/consul_labs/terraform/README.md

   So before using the environment you should:

+  * Create an ssh key like `ssh-keygen -t rsa` and check the pub key

   * Create a folder called `priv`

   * Add a file called `azure.env` to it with the following content: